 The Postgraduate Certificate in Sport Science gives students expertise in a career in the sporting industry, or allows those already the in the field an opportunity to upskill and update their sport science knowledge.

 - Specialist Postgraduate Certificate in sport science.

 - Findings from the 2013 Sport and Recreation Sector Workforce to 2026 Survey indicate that in Aotearoa New Zealand, up to 44,000 new staff will be required in the sector due to growth and retirements by 2026.

 - Lecturers are involved in sport science or health as active researchers and supervisors, as well as serving professional bodies in their discipline.

 - The field of sports science is developing rapidly and so this Certificate will allow students to stand out in a competitive job market.

-You should have completed a sport and/or science-related Aotearoa New Zealand degree, or equivalent, and normally should have achieved at least a B grade average in 300-level courses in the degree for enrolment in the Postgraduate Certificate in Sport Science.
+You should have completed a sport and/or science-related Aotearoa New Zealand degree, or equivalent, and normally should have achieved at least a B Grade Point Average in 300-level courses in the degree for enrolment in the Postgraduate Certificate in Sport Science.

 For the full entry requirements see the Regulations for the Postgraduate Certificate in Sport Science or use the admission requirements checker.